vanderkleij/Smocks/README.md

 Smocks is an experimental framework for "static mocking" for .NET 4 and .NET 4.5.
 It is not a full-featured mocking framework, but rather a supplement to existing frameworks such as [moq](http://www.moqthis.com/).
 These frameworks typically do not support mocking of static or non-virtual methods and properties.
 Smocks fills the gap.

+As an example, you might want to unit test some code that uses the static property `DateTime.Now` to test if the code performs as expected at January 1st of the next year.
+Since `DateTime.Now` is static, it cannot be mocked by most conventional mocking frameworks.
+Smocks enables you to change the behaviour of such static properties, as well as other unmockables such as non-virtual methods and static methods.

 ## Usage

 Smocks uses some magic under the hood to mock the normally unmockable.
 This magic has its (technical) limitations though.
 Therefore it's very important that you [play by the rules](https://github.com/vanderkleij/Smocks/wiki/Technical-limitations).
 Most importantly: avoid using variables defined outside the scope of `Smocks.Run` unless you know what you're doing.
 These are some *valid* scenarios: